Kyriosity/read-write/README+/.net/README+/cs-lacks.md

 Register { lastName = "Deer", firstName = "John", numOrders = 2, age = 18 }
 ```

-This would also make prettier initialization of objects from factory/builder methods.
+This would also make the initialization of objects from factory/builder methods prettier.

 ## Sugar